solliancenet/azure-synapse-analytics-day/06-Develop-a-Power-BI-Model.md

 3. To multi-select columns, first press the **Ctrl** key, and then select the following three columns:

-•	Profit Amount
+-Profit Amount
-•	Sale Amount
+-Sale Amount
-•	Unit Price
+- Unit Price

 4. In the **Properties** pane, in the **Formatting** section, in the **Format** dropdown list, select **Currency**.